 - Exercise: Cockadors need plenty of exercises to stay physically and mentally fit.
 This includes daily walks, playing fetch, dog park trips, or beach trips.

 - Separation Anxiety: As mentioned previously, Cockadors have solid social needs, meaning they may suffer from separation anxiety if left alone for too long.
 It is essential to provide them with companionship whenever possible.

 Many colours are available, with black, blond, chocolate and brown among the most popular and common tones.
 However, the Spaniel influence means reds, roans, and brindles are also likely to.
 The length of their coat depends on what parent they take after more, whether they have a long and wavy coat or a shorter Labrador-like coat.

 How to Find Cockador Pups

-As they are still a relatively new breed, you are only likely to find F1 Cockador pups available at the moment.
+As they are still a relatively new breed, you will only likely find F1 Cockador pups available now.
 The good thing is that both parents will be registered with the Kennel Club and should have checkable records.
 You should always ask to see those records to make sure you know there are no inherent problems that are likely to be passed onto subsequent litters.

-Unfortunately, we can’t say you would definitely get a Cockador, so if you have your heart set on that breed you will be best sticking to a breeder.
+Unfortunately, we can’t say you would get a Cockador, so if you have your heart set on that breed, you will be best sticking to a breeder.

-We’ve covered tips and rules for getting dogs from breeders on this site before.
-We would encourage you to read this post,
+We’ve previously covered tips and rules for getting dogs from breeders on this site.
+We would encourage you to read this post.

 Based on the pictures alone, we’re not surprised you are interested in owning a Cockador.
 We hope our guide to this fresh and fledgling breed helps you find the dog of your dreams.